244 2nd Avenue North

 Click Here to Email

 Abrams studied conducting with Michael Tilson Thomas, Otto-Werner Mueller at the Curtis Institute of Music, and David Zinman at the Aspen Music Festival; he was the youngest conducting student ever accepted at both institutions.
-Abrams is also an award-winning composer and a passionate educator; he has taught at numerous schools throughout the United States and is the conductor of all educational activities at the New World Symphony.
-His 2009 Education Concerts with the NWS, featuring the world premiere of one of Abrams’ own orchestral works, were webcast to hundreds of schools throughout South Florida.
+Abrams is also an award-winning composer and a passionate educator—he has taught at numerous schools throughout the United States and during his tenure in Miami Beach at the New World Symphony.
+His 2009 education concerts with the NWS, featuring the world premiere of one of Abrams’ own orchestral works, were webcast to hundreds of schools throughout South Florida.

 Back to list